 Rule 3: Do not use the forum for commercial purposes.
 "Commercial" as used for purposes of evaluating listserv messages means communications whose primary purpose is to advance the business or financial interests of any person or entity, or otherwise to promote a financial transaction for the benefit of the author directly or indirectly.

 Examples of messages that are not prohibited because they do not inure to the financial benefit of the author include news of job listings or position openings, or discussion of professionally-related products or services where the listserv member conveying the information is not in the business of selling the products or services.

 Announcements that provide useful professional information to List members but may also have some incidental commercial benefit to the sender (e.g. an author who is a listmember merely advising the List of publication of a professional book) typically would not be “commercial” for purposes of this restriction.

 Rule 4: Do not use this forum for any communication that could be construed in any way as support for or opposition to any candidate for a federal, state or local public office.
 The Federal law providing for the American Psychological Association's tax exempt status absolutely forbids the use of APA resources or facilities, including this forum, in any way that would even appear to support or oppose such a political candidate.
 Likewise, the listserv policy is to prohibit politicking/campaigning for individuals for APA/Division offices.

 Rule 5: Do not use the forum to solicit survey or research respondents.
-If you wish to solicit respondents/participants, please contact the APA Division Services Office for a listing of APA Divisions that permit this use of their listserv.

 In addition to these rules, various standards have emerged within the *culture* of electronic list forums.
 These standards do NOT mean requirements.
 However, by following these standards and rules, you will contribute to a climate of trust and collegiality that encourages a friendly and informed, yet spontaneous, discourse.